best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 ````
 ### Missing values

-You may already be familiar with functions such as `glm` for performing
+You may already be familiar with functions such as `LogisticRegression` or `glm` for performing
-logistic regression in R. Many of these functions are quite
+logistic regression in python and R. Some of these functions are quite
 user-friendly and will automatically account for issues such as missing
 values in the data.
 However, the `Spark ML` functions in
-`sparklyr`require the user to correct for these issues before running
+PySpark and sparklyr require the user to correct for these issues before running
 the regression functions.

-**Check: logistic regression in python - does it do any of this automatically like glm does?**

 ````{tabs}
 ```{code-tab} py